puppetlabs/bolt/documentation/inspecting_plans.md

 bolt plan show
 ```

-If you don't see the plan you were expecting to find, make sure the plan is
+If you don't see a plan you were expecting to find, make sure the plan is
 located in the correct directory.
 For more information, see [How Bolt locates plans](./bolt_running_plans.md#how-bolt-locates-plans)

-## Inspect a plan
+## Show documentation for a plan

-View parameters and other details for a plan, including whether a plan supports `--noop`:
+Use the following syntax to view parameters and other details for a plan, including whether a plan supports `--noop`:

 ```
 bolt plan show <PLAN NAME>